 Most important of all, with this, Google also opens its cellular network to “most Android phones and iPhones.”
 Initially, the service was available to a handful of Android handsets.

 But fans of Google’s phones need not worry.
 There are still perks in using the Pixels.
 In an email sent to its Fi subscribers, Google said: “only phones designed for Fi, like the Pixel 3 XL, unlock all of Google Fi’s unique features”.
-These includeΒ seamless switching between cellular networks and automatic connections to secure Wi-Fi hotspots.
+These include seamless switching between cellular networks and automatic connections to secure Wi-Fi hotspots.

 I have used Fi for a few years now and have been a big fan.
 Thanks to the fact you can pause it, it’s even a great idea to get a Fi plan and use it only when you travel internationally.

-It's generally faster to get answers via site/page search -- your question/comment is one of many that Dong Knows Tech receives daily. Β
+It's generally faster to get answers via site/page search.
+Your question/comment is one of many Dong Knows Tech receives daily.

 Thank you!